MicrosoftDocs/power-platform/power-platform/admin/free-storage-space.md

 > [!WARNING]
 > If you delete this data, you will no longer be able to tell if an email was sent through bulk email or if a workflow rule ran against a record.
 The emails that were sent and the actions that ran against the record in the workflow will remain.

-1. In the Power Platform admin center, select an environment.
+1. In the[Power Platform Admin center](https://admin.powerplatform.microsoft.com), select an environment.

 1. Select **Settings** > **Data management** > **Bulk deletion**.
 In the menu bar, select **New**.
 The Bulk Deletion Wizard opens.